google/ads-api-report-fetcher/README.md

 * *:YYYYMMDD* - current date, `:YYYYMMDD-7` - 7 days ago

-Example with providing values for macro start_date and end_date (that can be used in queries as date range) as a range from 1 month ago to yesterdate:
+Example with providing values for macro start_date and end_date (that can be used in queries as date range) as a range from 1 month ago to yesterday:
 ```
 gaarf google_ads_queries/*.sql --ads-config=google-ads.yaml \
   --account=1234567890 --output=bq \